MacKentoch/easyFormGenerator/README.md

 This way is super easy way since you will be installed all easy form generator dependencies.

 Then just launch `EasyFormGenerator-StepWay-DEMO.html` and `EasyFormViewer-DEMO.html` in your browser.
-You will find it in :
+You will find it in:
   - bower_components/
   - |__easy-form-generator/
   - |____EasyFormGenerator-StepWay-DEMO.html
   - |____EasyFormViewer-DEMO.html

-Finally :
+Finally:
 >Inspire yourself from these demo (considering numerous dependencies it may help).
->Note about easy form viewer : bind `edaFieldsModel` model not the formly one.
+>Note about easy form viewer: bind `edaFieldsModel` model not the formly one.

 ####Manual way

  - clone this repository `git clone https://github.com/MacKentoch/easyFormGenerator.git`
  - or just download it
- - check html in dist directory :
+ - check html in dist directory:
   - `index_DragDropWay.html` is the `drag drop way` (BETA)
   - `index_StepWay.html` is the `step way` (full easy form html)
   - `index_StepWay_As_module` is the `step way` (a module more production orientated)